zjunhao/MyTwitter/README.md

 # Twitter

-This project is a twitter implementation using phoenix, can support basic twitter operations such as:
+This project builds a twitter web application using phoenix, can support basic twitter operations such as:

   * Register account
   * Send tweet and re-tweet